mayurmudoi/CodeGenius/README.md

 # CodeGenius
+### CodeGenius is the project name for the Simple login/Signup UI based react native code.
-First we need to Clone the repository and install the necessary dependencies.
+## First we need to Clone the repository and install the necessary dependencies.

 ## Prerequisites
 Before getting started, ensure that you have the following prerequisites installed: